Nikoh77/Shinogramma/README.md

 The IDs should be entered in the config.ini file as follows: chat_id = 6588899, 77778888, 888888887

-Optional parameters are particularly useful for restricting (banning) specific Telegram user IDs from accessing certain functions.
+BANS parameters are particularly useful for restricting (banning) specific Telegram user IDs from accessing certain functions.
-Below is a table detailing the possible parameters within the `[BANS]` section of the configuration file:
+Below is a table detailing the possible keys within the `bans` dictionary of the configuration file:

 | Parameter         | Description |
 |-------------------|-------------|